 A U.S. stockholder who does not provide the applicable withholding agent with its correct taxpayer identification number also may be subject to penalties imposed by the IRS.
 Any amount paid as backup withholding will be creditable against the U.S. stockholder's income tax liability.
 Backup withholding is not an additional tax.
-Any amounts withheld under the backup withholding rules may be refunded or credited against the U.S. stockholder's U.S. federal income tax liability if certain required information is timely furnished to the IRS.
-U.S. stockholder's u.s. federal income tax liability if certain required information is timely furnished to the IRS.
+Any amounts withheld under the backup withholding rules may be refunded or credited against the U.S. stockholder's U.S. stockholder's U.S. federal income tax liability if certain required information is timely furnished to the IRS.
 U.S. stockholders are urged to consult their tax advisors regarding application of backup withholding to them and the availability of, and procedure for obtaining an exemption from, backup withholding.
 In addition, the applicable withholding agent may be required to withhold a portion of distributions to any U.S. stockholders who fail to certify their U.S. status.
 Under the Foreign Account Tax Compliance Act, or FATCA, a U.S. withholding tax at a 30% rate generally will be imposed on dividends received by U.S. stockholders who own our capital stock through foreign accounts or foreign intermediaries if certain disclosure requirements related to U.S. accounts or ownership are not satisfied.
 We will not pay any additional amounts in respect of amounts withheld.